AeroHyena/AeroHyena/README.md

 ### Projects

-My current projects evol;ve around Linux and making it more user-friendly and easy to install and configure.
+My current projects evolve around Linux and making it more user-friendly and easy to install and configure.

-My long-term visio0n is compiling these into a complete Linux distro.
+My long-term vision is compiling these into a complete Linux distro.

 ### My Socials:
 <div id="badges">